lordfeck/rsru/docs/HOWTO.md

 $ tar -xvzf rsru_r3.tar.gz
 ```

-On Windows, you can use the Windows file extraction wizard, 7zip, WinZip, WinRAR, pkzip or whichever archiever is nearest to hand.
+On Windows you can use the Windows file extraction wizard, 7zip, WinZip, WinRAR, pkzip or whichever unzipper is nearest to hand.

 # Configuration

-The default config file `./conf.pl` defaults to the softcat style.
-Other styles are available, currently only `linkcat`.
-See the sample config files in the `conf_samples/` directory.
+The default config file `./conf.pl` defaults to the *softcat* style.
+Other styles are available, currently only *linkcat*.
+See the sample config files in the `conf_samples/` directory for to try each of these styles.
+A full explanation is given later.

 ## Edit conf.pl
 Before the script may be used, it is first necessary to tailor `conf.pl` to your liking.
 The config file is just a plain Perl hash, which means you can include any other Perl code you fancy.
 It also means that when editing the values, please be careful to edit only between the "quote marks" and leave all the values to the left of the fat arrows `=>` alone.